Travimadox/STM32SESNSEHAT/FAQ.md

 **9. What if I encounter problems while setting up the SENSEHAT?**

-Please visit our FAQ or watch the video on [How to setup SENSEHAT](link_to_video).
+Watch the video on [How to setup SENSEHAT](link_to_video).
 If you still encounter issues, feel free to contact our support team.

 **10. What does the Imperium Environmental Monitoring HAT cost?**